mparkcode/chicken_cha_cha/README.md

 * Modals work correctly.
 * The controls provided to the player (new game buttons, audio control buttons, how to play button) work correctly.
 * Many tests to ensure the game is fun to play!

+## Issues
+I would like to spend time refactoring the code.
+I feel in its current state, though the game works, the code is needlessly long and complex.
+I think the opportunity is there to simplify it and wrap all the game mechanics in a function so that the new game button will be able to start a new game without having to reload the page.
+This would also help with an audio issue.
+Currently if the player has the effects set to mute and they click on a new game, the reloaded page will automatically set the effects to play.
+I would like to have it so that the users audio settings persist when starting a new game.

 ## Deployment
 The site is hosted on github pages.